Braves vs. Cardinals Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will hand the ball to Spencer Strider (16-4) for his 28th start of the season.
+- Max Fried (6-1) will take the mound for the Braves, his 12th start of the season.

-- In 27 starts this season, he's earned a quality start in 16 of them.

-- Strider has pitched five or more innings in four straight games and will look to extend that streak.
+- Fried has pitched five or more innings in four straight games and will look to extend that streak.

-- In 27 appearances this season, he has finished six without allowing an earned run.
+- He has made 11 appearances and finished five of them without allowing an earned run.

 |Opponent